-There were no gross unrealized losses on the Company's AFS securities at December 31, 2023.
+There were no gross unrealized losses on the Company's AFS securities (whose changes in fair value are recorded through OCI) at December 31, 2024.

-The Company did not recognize an allowance for credit losses through earnings related to its MBS for the years ended December 31, 2023, 2022 and 2021.
+There were no allowances for credit losses recorded with respect to the Company's AFS securities for any of the periods presented.
+The Company did not recognize an allowance for credit losses through earnings related to its AFS securities for the years ended December 31, 2024, 2023 and 2022.